"They," "Them," "Those People," and the Fallacy of Partisan Demagoguery

 Of course, not every description of “them” is fallacious.
 However, for me, sentiments expressed about “they,” “them,” or “those people” now constitute signals for further scrutiny.
 Whenever I encounter such signals, whether in my own thinking or the thinking of someone else, I stop to scrutinize whether the fallacies I describe in the sequel are being committed.
 If so, I excise the sentiments as worthless.
 If I have discovered such fallacies in my own thinking, I stop that line of thought.
 If I have discovered such fallacies in the thinking of someone else, I stop giving such sentiments further consideration.

 When we engage in demagoguery about “they,” “them,” or “those people,” there is not one specific fallacy we commit.
-Any particular instance of demagoguery might consist of one or more the fallacies described below and perhaps others.
+Any particular instance of demagoguery might consist of one or more of the fallacies described below, and perhaps others.

-Firstly, the straw man fallacy comes up in cases in which we are talking about “they,” “them,” or “those people,” but “they” are not present.
+Firstly, the Straw Man Fallacy comes up in cases in which we are talking about “they,” “them,” or “those people,” but “they” are not present.
 Thus, we are referring to some characterization of “them” that we are inventing ourselves.
 This occurs when someone complains that “those evil socialists want to steal the hard-earned fruits of our labor because they are too lazy to work” or “the evil capitalist class wants to crush our revolution so that they can exploit the workers.”
-When these statements are made when no “evil socialists” or “evil capitalists” are present to hear them, the fallacy allows us to characterize the motives and intent of the referent of “they,” even if that is not actually what “they” want.
+When these statements are made when no “evil socialists” or “evil capitalists” are present to hear them, the fallacy allows us to characterize the motives and intent of the referent of “they,” since “they” in this case refers to nothing more than an image we construct in our own minds.

 For instance, suppose that we are advocating for a new tariff, and someone criticizes it, saying, “I do not think this tariff is a good idea because it will cause our imports and exports to decrease, and many elements of our economy depend on international trade.”